- Release tax-free money from your home with Age Partnership Equity Release

 - Castleford

 A monthly payment lifetime mortgage can reduce the value of your estate.
-A monthly payment lifetime mortgage may impact the ability to claim entitlements.
-You may need to pay a broker’s fee and you could have higher rates to pay with some schemes.
+A monthly-payment lifetime mortgage may affect the ability to claim entitlements.
+You may need to pay a broker’s fee, and you may have higher rates with some schemes.

 Retired small business owners that may be interested in Age Partnership Equity Release